The VAT payments deferral scheme ended on 30 June 2020 as previously set out.

 Payments due after 30 June must be paid in full as normal and you must continue to file your VAT return on time.

-If you choose to defer your VAT payment as a result of coronavirus (COVID-19), you must pay the VAT due on or before 31 March 2021.
+If you chose to defer your VAT payment as a result of coronavirus, you must pay the VAT on or before 31 March 2021.

 You can pay or make payments towards your deferred VAT now or at any time up to 31 March 2021.